-The weather is warming up and the great Australian barbecue season is beginning.
-Firing up the grill is almost a mandatory summer activity, but do you know your way around the flames?
-We’re here to help with this guide to maintenance, cooking and the age-old debate of gas vs coal.
+The weather is warming up and the Australian barbecue season is beginning!
+After months of lockdowns, we can finally look forward to enjoying the Australian summer with friends and family, and what better way than firing up the grill.
+But do you know your way around the flames?
+We’re here to help answer the debate of a gas vs coal barbecue and offer some great grilling tips.

 Gas vs Charcoal